jack13only/project-management-app/README.md

 3. PR's description:
 > 1. Task's name.
 > 2. If there is an UI, add a screenshot.
-> 3. Add a small description regarding your responsibilities for the task, for example: add backlog section, add UI or just create project's readme.
+> 3. Add a small description regarding your responsibilities for the task, for example: add a backlog section, add UI or just create project's readme.
 > 4. Date regarding task's start and finish.

 ### Agreement and merging